Insider Selling: Endeavour Silver Corp. (TSE:EDR) Director Sells 5,000 Shares of Stock

 Mario Szotlender also recently made the following trade(s):

-Several research firms recently issued reports on EDR.
-CIBC raised their price target on Endeavour Silver from C$7.25 to C$8.25 and gave the company a “neutral” rating in a report on Tuesday, March 2nd.
-BMO Capital Markets raised their price target on Endeavour Silver from C$6.00 to C$6.25 and gave the company an “outperform” rating in a report on Friday, April 9th.
-Finally, TD Securities raised their price target on Endeavour Silver from C$7.00 to C$8.00 and gave the company a “hold” rating in a report on Tuesday, March 2nd.
-Three equities research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-The stock has a consensus rating of “Hold” and an average price target of C$6.83.
+Several brokerages have recently weighed in on EDR.
+CIBC lifted their target price on shares of Endeavour Silver from C$7.25 to C$8.25 and gave the company a “neutral” rating in a report on Tuesday, March 2nd.
+BMO Capital Markets lifted their target price on shares of Endeavour Silver from C$6.00 to C$6.25 and gave the company an “outperform” rating in a report on Friday, April 9th.
+Finally, TD Securities lifted their target price on shares of Endeavour Silver from C$7.00 to C$8.00 and gave the company a “hold” rating in a report on Tuesday, March 2nd.
+Three investment analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
+The company has an average rating of “Hold” and a consensus price target of C$6.83.

 Endeavour Silver Corp., a mid-tier precious metals mining company, engages in the acquisition, exploration, development, extraction, processing, refining, and reclamation of mining properties in Mexico and Chile.
 The company also explores for gold and silver deposits, and precious metals.
 The company has interests in three producing silver-gold mines in Mexico, including the GuanacevÃ mine in Durango; the BolaÃ±itos mine in Guanajuato; and the El Compas mine in Zacatecas.